Aarav90-cpu/ARKeasyTools/README.md

 Make the following changes to your AndroidMnifest.xml

-``This will prevent errors that come when you replace your res folder if you do nto put the following in your `AndroidManifest.xml` then be ready to face errors``
+``This will prevent errors that come when you replace your res folder if you do not put the following in your `AndroidManifest.xml` then be ready to face errors``

 ```xml
 <?xml version="1.0" encoding="utf-8"?>